dawdty/dawdty.github.io/content/resume-cv.md

 **Tamkang University** — Taipei, Taiwan
 *Chinese Language Study (NSLI-Y Scholar)*  - August 2022 – June 2023

-- Completed intensive Mandarin coursework, lived with a host family, and engaged in cultural immersion under the National Security Language Initiative for Youth (NSLI-Y) scholarship.
+- Completed three hours a day of intensive Mandarin coursework, lived with a host family on weekends, and engaged in cultural immersion activities under the National Security Language Initiative for Youth (NSLI-Y) scholarship.

 **North Carolina School of Science and Mathematics (NCSSM)** — Durham, NC
 High School Diploma with Concentration in Computer Science and Mathematics
+- Notable coursework: MA4500 Graph Theory, CS4240 Procedural and Object Oriented Programming, CS4070 Art Technology and Computing

 ## - Experience -